jporeilly/DC--Demo/01--Pre-flight/preflight.md

 <em>Install Docker</em>

-The following script prepares an Ubuntu 20.04 machine for LDC 7.0.
+The following script prepares an Ubuntu 20.04 server for DC 7.0.
-This script installs Docker Registry with an HTTP connection.
+Docker Registry is installed with a HTTP connection.

 ``run the script:``
 ```
-sudo ./pre-flight_ldc.sh
+sudo ./pre-flight_dc.sh
 ```

 ---